newt-ttt/SpeedSense/README.txt

-then, 'python manage.py migrate' then, 'python manage.py runserver' and the server will be running and accessible on http://localhost:8000 by default!
+then, 'python manage.py migrate' then, 'python manage.py runserver' and the server will be running and accessible on http://localhost:8000 by default! run 'host.bat' to make the server accessible on speedsense.pagekite.me